UnemployedNerds/WRO2026-FE-UnemployedNerds/README.md

 The compass sensor is mounted away from the drive motors to minimize magnetic interference.
 During autonomous operation, it provides continuous heading feedback, enabling precise turns and stable navigation throughout the robot's run.
 ## why we use compass sensor :
 - we use the compass sensor for navigation and making the robot head into the direction we want

+#### HiTechnic Color Sensor

+### Overview
+The HiTechnic Color Sensor is a digital sensor compatible with LEGO EV3 and NXT robots.
+It detects the color and intensity of light reflected from nearby objects using built-in red, green, and blue (RGB) LEDs and photodiodes.

+### How It Works
+The sensor illuminates the target with its RGB LEDs and measures the reflected light.
+It then compares the detected values to identify the object's color or light intensity.

+### Advantages
+- Detects multiple colors accurately
+- Measures reflected light intensity
+- Fast response for real-time object detection
+- Easy integration with EV3 programs

+### Limitations
+- Performance depends on ambient lighting
+- Sensor accuracy varies with distance from the object
+- Shiny or reflective surfaces can affect readings
+- Requires calibration for the best performance

+### Implementation
+The color sensor is mounted close to the ground to reliably detect colored field markers and surface changes.
+Its readings are used to trigger navigation events, identify zones, and improve the robot's decision-making during autonomous operation.